-As you’ve been learning about different transaction types and pros & cons of each for your business, you’ve probably come across EFT and ACH.
+As you’ve been learning about different transaction types and the pros and cons of each for your business, you’ve probably come across EFT and ACH.
 Some people use these interchangeably, some confuse them, and some use them without exactly knowing what they mean.

 As a business owner, it’s advantageous for you to be informed.
 Different payment types dictate the flow and cost of money exchanges.
 Even a small percent change in fees or timing difference across types can make a world of difference.
 Taking the time to develop the most optimal payment system for your business will serve you for years to come and lay a proper foundation for growth and scaling.